 We must come together in a collective effort and lend our voices to ensure the acceptance and adoption of UNCAHP at the highest levels''.

 Pei Su, Founder & Chief Executive Officer of ACTAsia

-The EFRLW is supporting UNCAHP as its purpose meets our to :
+The EFRLW is supporting UNCAHP as its purpose meets ours.
+That is, to:

-"Promote, at global level, a world where the human species lives in harmony with Nature and where the rights and dignity of animals and ecosystems in general are fully recognized and respected; a world where humans interact in the ecosystem respecting natural laws and the principle of the interdependence of all living things."
+"Promote, at the global level, a world where the human species lives in harmony with Nature and where the welfare and dignity of animals and ecosystems in general are fully recognized and respected.
+A world where humans interact in the ecosystem respecting natural laws and the principle of the interdependence of all living things."

 José-Javier Paniagua, Chairman of the EFRLW